kailash-manasarovar/statement/docs/timeline/2021/january.md

 - I had thought that there were paintings of cherubs just like the one who whisked me off in one of the churches in Dénia, and in 2022 I went to look for them, but there weren't any.
 - When I did [the detox in Glastonbury in 2022](../2022/july.md#glastonbury), the female host was called Fiona, and I thought maybe the dream was something to do with her, but that really didn't make any sense.
 - You know, I wonder, could Hazel Smith's real name be Fiona?
+- Or is it the name of the woman who heads up the global long-game investigation that's finally about to...?